 Please use the hashtag #TheCultureGuy when you share this idea with your connections.

 If you are interested in learning more about cultural competence, we invite you to sign up for our newsletter, The Culture Reflections.
-As a token of our appreciation you will receive three FREE whitepapers on cultural competence from us!
-Go ahead and sign up here now and we will send you the download links to the FREE whitepapers via email.Get your FREE copy of PIVOT now!
+As a token of our appreciation you will receive FREE white papers on cultural competence from us!
+Go ahead and sign up here now and we will send you the download links to the FREE white papers via email.Sign up NOW to receive your FREE white papers!

 Share this Post